hudyweas/brain-tumor-segmenator/README.md

 All the details of the training are in [train](train.ipynb) file.

 ## Results
 The model deals with image segmentation increadibly well, being very close to and sometimes even better than original mask.
-More photos can be seen in [show notebook](show.ipynb)
+More photos can be seen in [show notebook](show.ipynb).

 ![alt text](https://github.com/hudyweas/brain-tumor-segmenator/blob/master/out/output_3.png?raw=true)